Configure Advanced Threat Protection in Azure SQL Managed Instance

 Sign into the Azure portal.

-In the Advanced Data Security configuration page
+In the Azure Defender for SQL configuration page

 - Select the Azure storage account where anomalous threat audit records are saved.

 - Select the Advanced Threat Protection types that you would like configured.
 Learn more about Advanced Threat Protection alerts.